wyfo/apischema/docs/data_model.md

 By the way, it's done in an additive way, meaning that it doesn't affect your types.

 ### PEP 585
-With Python 3.9 and [PEP 585](https://www.python.org/dev/peps/pep-0585/), typing is substantially shaken up.
-Because *Apischema* must be up-to-date with modern Python, support of Python 3.9 covers PEP 585.
-But because 3.9 is not yet released and far from being widely adopted, the following documentation will use old fashioned Python typing with `typing` module.
+With Python 3.9 and [PEP 585](https://www.python.org/dev/peps/pep-0585/), typing is substantially shaken up; all collection types of `typing` module are now deprecated.

+Apischema fully support 3.9 and PEP 585, as shown in the different examples.

 ## Dataclasses